ejayguo/EAE3010_Unreal02/README.txt

 Enemies will only chase the player, if they see the player, otherwise, they will move randomly in the scene.
 Every time when the player get caught, he will have 5 seconds being invincible.

 [5] If the player gets +2 points, then the player wins the game.
 If the player get -5 points, then the player loses the game.
+In both situations, the game will be stopped and the messages will be displayed on the screen.

 [Blueprints Descriptions]